Community Meeting About the Ferry Issue: the outcomes!

 • Amity Trader’s current commercial service contract to provide the passenger ferry service for Coochiemudlo Island includes paying landing fees that have significantly increased over recent years.
 The result is that their business can’t stay afloat.

 Amity Trader’s only income is from the passenger fares and vehicle barge fees.
 This income falls short of their significant overheads including landing fees.
-From time to time they lease out their vessells (with potential impacts to the Coochiemudlo Island services) to help with cashflow.
+From time to time they charter a vehicle barge to help with cashflow (with potential impacts to the Coochiemudlo Island services).

 Amity Trader is committed to providing their water transport service to Coochiemudlo Island and their staff.
 However, a different type of service agreement or a government subsidy is needed for the business to be sustained.